great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 | InferredAssetS3DataConnector | ConfiguredAssetS3DataConnector |
 | InferredAssetSqlDataConnector | ConfiguredAssetSqlDataConnector |

+InferredAssetDataConnectors and ConfiguredAssetDataConnectors are used to define Data Assets and their associated data_references.
+A Data Asset is an abstraction that can consist of one or more data_references to CSVs or relational database tables.

 The third type of `DataConnector` class is for providing a batch's data directly at runtime:

 - A `RuntimeDataConnector` enables you to use a `RuntimeBatchRequest` to wrap either an in-memory dataframe, filepath, or SQL query, and must include batch identifiers that uniquely identify the data (e.g. a `run_id` from an AirFlow DAG run).